 Explore Popular Attractions in Niagara-on-the-Lake

 Combining history, excitement and eye-catching sights, we explore Niagara-on-the-Lake’s most popular attractions in this blog.
-That way, you can be well-informed and plan for an exciting getaway to Ontario’s wine country in the near future.
+That way, you can be well-informed and plan for an exciting getaway to Queen’s Landing, Prince of Wales, or Pillar and Post in the near future.

 Mind your ears – and your head!
 At Fort George, you’ll be treated to historical actors in redcoats firing off muskets and cannons, as they pay homage to the War of 1812 at Fort George.
 Learn about the place where our young men and women fought to defend Upper Canada, as you also enjoy the beautiful scenery of rolling greens and the waves of the Niagara River.